Providing better outcomes for people in our region

 - understanding our community and data so that activities and resources are directed where they are most needed.

-We are also a lead agency in the Illawarra Shoalhaven Suicide Prevention Collaborative and received further funding to scale this approach across our region.
+We are also a lead agency in the Illawarra Shoalhaven Suicide Prevention Collaborative and newly formed Bega Valley Eurobodalla Suicide Prevention Collaborative, who you can contact here.

 Our recovery-focused Mental Health Lived Experience (Peer) Work Framework ensures people with experience of mental illness continue to shape and deliver mental health services.